ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/04_AlphaFold_CAF/README.md

 - This folder contains MD setup inputs rather than post-simulation analysis outputs.
 - Downstream analyses for this system are stored separately under `analysis/04_AlphaFold_CAF/`.
+- In the manuscript, this system is described as the **CAF** receptor setup.
+- CAF denotes the custom AlphaFold-derived KDM5C receptor model used in this study.